-When a student does not meet the cumulative grade point average and/or falls 15 or more credits below the number expected for their classification, the student will be placed on academic probation and the advisor and parents will be notified.
+When a student does not meet the cumulative grade point average and/or falls 15 or more credits below the number expected for their classification, the student will be placed on academic probation for the next fall or spring semester of enrollment, and the advisor will be notified.
 Probation is a period during which students are expected to improve academically, and the time on academic probation can be an opportunity to clarify goals, identify campus resources, develop mentoring relationships, and grow the academic skill set.
 Students on academic probation are not eligible to participate in a) any NCAA Division III athletics practices, competitions, or related activities; b) co-curricular musicals, theatrical productions, or music groups; c) student government leadership; d) CAB leadership; e)fraternity/sorority pledging; or f)similar college sponsored co-curricular activities.

-Students who improve their cumulative grade point average and total credits earned to the minimum level expected will be removed from academic probation.
+Students who improve their cumulative grade point average and total credits earned to the minimum level expected during the fall or spring semester will be removed from academic probation; students are not eligible to be removed from academic probation after the summer session.
 Students who make a noted improvement, but have not achieved the minimum levels outlined above will be continued on probation until their minimum grade point average and/or completed credits are at the level(s) expected for their classification.
 Students who demonstrate little or no improvement will be continued on probation, suspended or dismissed.
 Students on academic probation for more than one semester can have their financial aid reduced.
-See catalog section on Financial Aid Satisfactory Academic Progress for more information.
+See the catalog section on Financial Aid Satisfactory Academic Progress for more information.